biosimulators/Biosimulators_simulator_template/README.md

 This work was supported by National Institutes of Health awards P41EB023912 and R35GM119771 and the Icahn Institute for Data Science and Genomic Technology.

 ## Questions and comments
-Please contact the [Center for Reproducible Biomedical Modeling](mailto:info@reproduciblebiomodels.org) with any questions or comments.
+Please contact the [BioSimulators Team](mailto:info@biosimulators.org) with any questions or comments.